PoisotLab/ms_betacov_mapping/README.md

 ## Known *Betacoronavirus* hosts

-We downloaded the data on bats hosts of *Betacoronavirus* assembled by
-@Becker2022OptPre from `https://www.viralemergence.org/betacov` on Apr.
-2022,
-and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling and competence assays since the initial data collection).
+We downloaded the data on bats hosts of *Betacoronavirus* from `https://www.viralemergence.org/betacov` on Apr.
+2022 [@Becker2022OptPre], and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling and competence assays since the initial data collection).
 The original database was assembled by a combination of data mining and literature surveys, including automated alerts on the "bats" and "coronavirus" keywords to identify novel empirical evidence of bats-betacoronaviruses associations; this yielded a total of 126 known hosts, 47 of which were novel hosts.